RockyRori/avengers/work/HXH_Data_Preparation/Data Preparation.md

-### Data Preparation Report for Kaggle Competition: Multi-Class Prediction of Obesity Risk
+### Data Preparation for Multi-Class Prediction of Obesity Risk

 #### **Introduction**
-The goal of this competition is to predict an individual's obesity risk category, represented by the target variable `NObeyesdad`, using various health and lifestyle factors.
+The goal of our task is using various health and lifestyle factors to predict a person's obesity risk category, represented by the target variable `NObeyesdad`.
 The task involves building a multi-class classification model to predict the obesity risk levels for the test dataset.
 This report outlines the data preparation process used to create a robust machine learning model based on the provided training and test datasets.

 ---